A Generalized Framework for Video Instance Segmentation: Experiments

 \subsection{Datasets}

 We evaluate our method on two benchmarks: YouTube-VIS (YTVIS)~\cite{MaskTrackRCNN} and Occluded VIS (OVIS)~\cite{OVIS-Dataset}.
 The YTVIS dataset has three versions (2019, 2021, 2022).
 All versions tackle segmenting objects of 40 predefined categories in a video.
-The dataset has been updated to include more challenging videos which are long and contain complex trajectories; for example, objects that look similar intersect each other.
-While the YTVIS~2021 and 2022 datasets share the same training set, YTVIS~2022 introduces $71$ extra videos on top of the validation set of YTVIS~2021 ($421$ videos).
-Since new videos are more complicated and longer than the YTVIS~2021 videos, we measure the accuracy of the YTVIS~2021 videos and newly added YTVIS~2022 long videos, respectively.
+The dataset has been updated to include more challenging videos which are long and contain complex trajectories.
+While the YTVIS~2021 and 2022 datasets share the same training set, YTVIS~2022 introduces $71$ extra videos on top of the validation set of YTVIS~2021.
+We report the accuracy of the YTVIS~2021 videos and newly added YTVIS~2022 long videos, respectively.

 OVIS is another challenging VIS dataset that consists of objects of 25 categories and targets a difficult scenario of heavy occlusions between objects.
 Also, the OVIS dataset is significantly longer than the YTVIS datasets; for example, the longest video of OVIS is ${\sim}50$ seconds long while that of YTVIS~2022 is ${\sim}10$ seconds long.